imanmansour86/choco-commerce/README.md

 ## Models

 The app has User, Product, Order and Order_Details models.
 There is a one to many relationship between User and Order, established by user_id foreign key.
-There is also a many to many relationship between Product and Order modals, established through a third assosicarion table, Order_Details.
+There is also a many to many relationship between Product and Order models, established through a third assosicarion table, Order_Details.
 It holds the product_id, order_id and quantity

 ![Model](/client/public/assets/modal.png)